 Let me start off by saying, I hate writing negative reviews.
 I love giving businesses the benefit of the doubt and I don’t think I have ever written a product or business review that was anything but 5 stars.

 In hindsight, I feel like I should’ve been more skeptical of this yarn given the fact it’s not natural for cotton to magically change colors.
 But I fell into the temptation of possibilities for fun summer projects.
-I really do love the bag pattern I was designing so I plan to start over and use another cotton yarn.
+I did end up making the bag pattern anyways using Lily Sugar n Cream yarn, you can find the free pattern here on my blog.

 Like I mentioned earlier, Premier has an actual FAQ page that addresses the odor.
 Read it for yourself and make your own decision!